Dayton–Wright Brothers Airport

 Dayton–Wright Brothers Airport (IATA: MGY, ICAO: KMGY, FAA LID: MGY) is a public airport located 10 miles (16 km) south of the central business district of Dayton, Ohio, located mainly in Miami Township, Montgomery County and partly in Clearcreek Township, Warren County, near the suburb of Springboro.
 It is owned and operated by the City of Dayton and serves as the reliever airport for Dayton International Airport.
 It mainly serves corporate and personal aircraft users.
 The airport's identifying code, MGY, is a reference to its former name of Montgomery County Airport.

 Facilities and aircraft

 Dayton–Wright Brothers Airport covers an area of 541 acre which contains one asphalt paved runway (2/20) measuring 5,000 x 100 ft (1,524 x 30 m).
 The airport has instrument landing facilities, but does not have a control tower.

-For the 12-month period ending September 2, 2016, the airport had 89,045 aircraft operations, an average of 244 per day: 93% general aviation (48% general aviation local, 45% general aviation itinerant), 7% air taxi and <1% military.
-There are 67 aircraft based at this airport: 73% single engine, 15% multi-engine, 3% helicopter and 9% jet.
+For the 12-month period ending September 8, 2022, the airport had 38,690 aircraft operations, an average of 106 per day: 98% general aviation (48% general aviation local, 45% general aviation itinerant), 2% air taxi, and <1% military.
+This is less than half of the 89,000 aircraft operations the airport had in 2016.
+In 2022, there were 73 aircraft based at this airport: 49 single-engine and 10 multi-engine airplanes as well as 7 jets and 7 helicopters.